crteensy/yolo-chonker/README.md

 # yolo-chonker

+## if you are a betaflight dev and received an assembled board from crteensy

+There is a branch with the "as-built" state that you received.
+There's a branch with that state: https://github.com/crteensy/yolo-chonker/tree/as-built-20230303

+It includes a description of minor mistakes and errors, and what paste (high temp, low temp) was used where.

+## What this is

 betaflight developer FC for the H735

 The layout has 6 layers, and the decoupling is designed for oshpark's 6-layer stackup (see oshpark_6L_stackup.png)